lateralblast/parsec/README.md

 Parsec
 ======

-A ruby script to parse and explorer file and extract information.
+A ruby script to parse a Sun Oracle Solaris explorer file and extract information.
 There is some reporting capability being built into the script.

 Some of the features included: